 Book the tickets ahead

-As the Forbidden City only sell 80000 tickets per day, it sounds a lot, but it is usually sold out 2 or 3 days before the holiday.
+As the Forbidden City only sells 80000 tickets per day, it sounds like a lot, but it is usually sold out 2 or 3 days before the holiday.

-The website to reserve the tickets are all in Chinese and have to use Alipay or any Chinese bank card to pay; it is super inconvenient for international travelers.
+The website to reserve the tickets is all in Chinese and have to use Alipay or any Chinese bank card to pay; it is super inconvenient for international travelers.

 Contact any Chinese friend you know to help you buy tickets or book a tour.